Crowns and Bridges Upgrade Your Health, and Your Smile

 Addressing Tooth Loss With Dental Bridges

 Dental crowns provide full protection and coverage for a tooth, reinforcing tooth structure following damage.
 With an expert hand and detailed dental craftsmanship, Dr. Kayvon Javid and Dr. Mariam Nadi restore function and appearance to your teeth with beautiful, lifelike crowns.
 Modern innovation affords the ultimate in crown technology with the advent of CEREC® same-day crowns, further rounding out the benefits of this common restorative procedure.
 To place a crown, our doctors remove damaged tooth structure, rebuild the tooth and custom-create a natural-looking, highly esthetic crown that is permanently cemented for a lasting, healthy smile.

 You may need a crown if you have experienced one or more of the following:

 Regain Your Pearly Whites

 Correcting esthetic appearance and tooth loss, dental bridges return the ability to bite or chew properly and comfortably once again.
-Replacing a missing tooth with a bridge also helps maintain positioning of surrounding teeth, which have a tendency to drift or tip into spaces created by tooth loss.
+Replacing a missing tooth with a bridge also helps maintain the positioning of surrounding teeth, which have a tendency to drift or tip into spaces created by tooth loss.
 Made by joining two or more crown units, a bridge is an appliance designed to span the space of a missing tooth, blending naturally with your smile.